 |15 years of helping patients care for their eyes|

 Dr Eugene Tay was Fellowship trained in Refractive Surgery at Gimbel Eye Centre in Canada, as well as in Oculoplastic (Eyebag & Eyelid) Surgery at Moorfields Eye Hospital in London.

 Dr Marc Tay

 FRCOphth (United Kingdom), FAMS (Ophthalmology)

 Dr Marc Tay has been practising Ophthalmology for more than 25 years, and was one of the founding members of the Laser Vision Centre at Singapore National Eye Centre (SNEC).

 FRCSEd, FRCOphth, FRCS(Glasg), FAMS, FRCS(Canada)

-Dr Errol Chan is one of the few Ophthalmologists in Singapore with an international experience caring for patients with complex eye diseases in Canada and the UK, having practised at some of the most prestigious eye centers in the world.
+Dr Errol Chan has an international experience in caring for patients with complex eye diseases, having practised at some of the most prestigious eye centers in the world.

 Request for an Appointment